Update your contact details

 9-month data from Growing Up In New Zealand is being made available for the first time for use by researchers outside the Growing Up team.
 The 9-month data release is the second release of data from this ground-breaking longitudinal study.

-To assist current and future users in navigating our data sets, a series of FREE data access workshops will be held in Wellington, Auckland and Dunedin in July/August 2014.
+To assist current and future users in navigating our data sets, a series of FREE data access workshops will be held in Wellington and Auckland in July 2014.
 We invite you to come along and learn about the Growing Up in New Zealand study, the 9-month data set and supporting documentation, how to link it with the previously released antenatal data set, and the value of longitudinal data for your organisation and research.

 News and events